dnsimple/dnsimple-developer/content/v2/domains.markdown

 ## List domains {#listDomains}

-List the domains in the account.
+Lists the domains in the account.

 ~~~
 GET /:account/domains